Learning Koopman-based Stability Certificates for Unknown Nonlinear Systems: Numerical Experiments

-Next, we randomly sample 3000 data points across $ [-2.5, 2.5]\times [-3.5, 3.5]$ with 100 boundary points.
-Note that the boundary conditions given here do not need to be exactly on $\partial \D$, and the samples for generator learning can be reused here.
-We then solve the Zubov equation~\eqref{eq: zubov_dd} using the learned $L$ with the help of the well-developed toolbox for finding and verifying Lyapunov functions, LyZNet~\citep{liu2024tool}, resulting in a polynomial Lyapunov function.
-It is remarkable that differing from the regular Lyapunov conditions defined in Theorem~\ref{thm: lyapunov}, we verify the modified Lyapunov conditions for the lie derivative as~\eqref{eq: relaxed V}, using the integrated SMT solvers in the toolbox.
-The resulting Lyapunov function and the corresponding ROA are included in Fig.~\ref{fig:vdp_Lyapunov}.
 The parameters for learning the generators and verification for stability are detailed in Table~\ref{tbl:vdp}.
-The Lipschitz constants $K_f, K_{\hf}$ and $\nu$ are computed with the help of the SMT solver, dReal~\citep{gao2013dreal}, where when the 2-norm needs to be evaluated, it is over-approximated by the Frobenius norm for the expressions.
-It is noteworthy that while data is sampled on $\X$ to learn the dynamics within the domain of attraction, the certified ROA extends beyond this so-called valid region described in~\citep{zhou2022neural}.
+We assume that the Lipschitz constant $K_f$ is known.
+For $\hf$ and $V$, we have the exact expressions, given that they are linear combinations of the observable test functions.
+We thus can leverage symbolic computations and then compute $K_{\hf}$ and $\nu$ with the help of the SMT solver, dReal~\cite{gao2013dreal} by performing interval analysis with the expressions.
+Note that when the 2-norm needs to be evaluated, it is over-approximated by the Frobenius norm for the expressions.
+It is noteworthy that while data is sampled on $\X$ to learn the dynamics within the domain of attraction, the certified ROA extends beyond this so-called valid region described in~\cite{zhou2022neural}.
 This extension is made possible by incorporating physical insights—specifically, leveraging the knowledge that the system is polynomial.
 With that, we have a more accurate approximation with improved generalization performance outside $\X$.
 More importantly, both the system identification and stability certification processes require significantly less computational time compared to existing methods.
 The accuracy and efficiency also result in a substantially smaller $\beta$ in~\eqref{eq: relaxed V}, reduced by a factor of $\frac{1}{10}$ for verification.
 This reduction is critically important for practical applications involving real-world systems.